A leading institute for health and medical research

 Mr Nigel Chamier AM has a background in property and infrastructure and sits on a range of Public and Private sector boards including South Bank Corporation, The ACT City Renewal Authority and Queensland Airports Limited.
 Following a highly successful career with JLL, Nigel now provides high level strategic advice and focuses on ensuring major projects are delivered on time and on budget.

 With more than 30 years’ experience in banking, financial planning, retail and client management, Anna Andriolo’s long-term employment at the National Australia Bank (NAB) sees her equipped with an unrivalled skillset.
 As the Client Director for NAB private, Anna focuses on mentoring, business development and client relationships.
 She holds a Diploma of Financial Planning from Swinburne University, Victoria.

 Mr T Brian Finn AO

 Brian worked with IBM for 35 years in marketing, software development and general management roles in Europe, the United States and in Asia.
 He was CEO of IBM Australia (1980–1993), and Chairman from 1991 to 1998.
 He has been a Director of a number of companies and organisations, including Telstra, Sydney Ports Corporation, PowerTel, Heytesbury and AXA Asia Pacific Holdings.

 Mr John-Paul Langbroek MP

 John-Paul is a proud Gold Coast local, father of three and husband of Stacey.
-He was elected as the Member for Surfers Paradise in 2004, and currently serves as the Shadow Minister the Commonwealth Games, Sport and Racing, and Multicultural Affairs for the LNP.
+He was elected as the Member for Surfers Paradise in 2004, and currently serves as the Shadow Minister for Sport and Racing, Shadow Minister for Multicultural Affairs, and Shadow Minister for the 2032 Olympic and Paralympic Games’ Candidature.
 Prior to the 2015 election, John-Paul was the Education Minister in the former LNP Government.